Concordia University Nebraska: Residence halls

 There are currently 11 residence halls (dormitories) on the university's Seward campus.
 These dorms are separated by gender, with the exclusion of Jonathan Hall.
-The following is a list of the current Residential Halls:

-The dormitories are supervised by resident assistants and resident coordinators who are overseen by the Student Life Office.

 Extracurricular activities

 Over 30 clubs and organizations exist on campus, ranging from service-oriented groups to intramural teams to academic support groups to honorary societies.
 The Sower is the university's bi-weekly newspaper.
 The Tower is the title of the institution's yearbook.
-The "Curtain Club" provides students with a medium of expression through drama.
-The Student Activity Committee (SAC) organizes multiple events for the student body throughout the year, including concerts, comedy shows, free movies, bowling nights and the popular Spring Weekend.
-Concordia also runs a Speech and Debate team coached by Joseph Davis as of October 2018.
+The Curtain Club performs drama.
+The Student Activity Committee (SAC) organizes concerts, comedy shows, free movies, bowling nights and the popular Spring Weekend.
+Concordia also has a Speech and Debate team.

 Visual arts

-Concordia's art students publicly exhibit their artwork at the on-campus Marxhausen Gallery of Art (named after the artist Reinhold Marxhausen) for both the Annual Student Art Exhibition and the Bachelor of Fine Art Thesis Exhibition.
+Concordia's art students exhibit their artwork at the on-campus Marxhausen Gallery of Art.
 The Marxhausen Gallery also intermittently hosts visiting artists from around the country who give presentations and display their art.
 The university's permanent collection of more than 300 works, the Koenig Collection, contains screen prints, etchings, lithographs and other original prints by nationally and internationally recognized artists.
 The Center for Liturgical Art at Concordia seeks to encourage and assist the Church in its ministry through the visual arts by promoting its use in worship.
 Students work alongside faculty and visiting artists to create a variety of pieces.

 Homosexual lifestyle prohibition

 Concordia University's handbook prohibits "active involvement in a homosexual lifestyle" and specifies disciplinary action against students breaking this rule.
 This is one of several matters related to sexuality that the handbook holds to be sinful.

-Concordia publishes a journal, Issues in Christian Education, that often contains writing about the sinful nature of homosexuality.
-In 2021, the Plum Creek Literacy Festival at Concordia was canceled because authors withdrew their participation in the festival in protest of Concordia's LGBT prohibition.
+Concordia previously published a journal, Issues in Christian Education, that often contained writing about the sinful nature of homosexuality.
+The journal has not released any new issues since Fall 2017.

+In 2021, the Plum Creek Literacy Festival at Concordia was cancelled because authors withdrew their participation in the festival in protest of Concordia's LGBT prohibition.
 The festival had excluded books with LGBT characters by Eliot Schrefer and another author.

 Athletics

 The Concordia–Nebraska athletic teams are called the Bulldogs.
 The university is a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the Great Plains Athletic Conference (GPAC) since the 1969–70 academic year.
 The school mascot is the Bulldog.

-Concordia–Nebraska competes in 23 intercollegiate varsity sports: Men's sports include baseball, basketball, cross country, football, golf, powerlifting, soccer, tennis, track & field and wrestling; while women's sports include basketball, cheerleading, cross country, dance, golf, powerlifting, soccer, softball, tennis, track & field and volleyball; and co-ed sports include eSports and shooting sports.
+Concordia–Nebraska competes in 23 intercollegiate varsity sports: Men's sports include baseball, basketball, cross country, football, golf, powerlifting, soccer, tennis, track & field, and wrestling; while women's sports include basketball, cheerleading, cross country, dance, golf, powerlifting, soccer, softball, tennis, track & field and volleyball; and co-ed sports include eSports and shooting sports.